mayukh45/Converter_App/README.md

 # Converter_App
-**Hello there, I am krishna, and i am creating the readme file on behalf of the original creator of the app Mayukh Sengupta** this app Converts Decimal to any Base (nothing serious, get back to your work)
+**Hello there,I am Mayukh and i just made my first working android app**

+this app can Convert any number from a given Base to any other Base.

+Enjoy :)